murabus/murabus/content/research/worksinprogress.md

 ---

-"Subnational Unit Proliferation and Electoral Dynamics" (with Sabri Ciftci) (under review)
+"Subnational Unit Proliferation and Electoral Dynamics" (with Sabri Ciftci) (revise and resubmit)

 "Electoral Consequences of Administrative Reforms" (under review)